open/close all folders

-- In How I Met Your Mother, there is an in-universe example for Robin as Canadian pop star "Robin Sparkles" and her hit songs "Let's Go To The Mall" and "Sandcastles In The Sand", as well as staring in a Canadian edutainment show.
-She is so humiliated by this that she would admit to being married and doing porn before admit being Robin Sparkles.
+- Robin was a Canadian pop star "Robin Sparkles" and her hit songs "Let's Go To The Mall" and "Sandcastles In The Sand", as well as staring in a Canadian edutainment show.
+She is so humiliated by this that she would rather admit to being secretly married or doing porn before admit being Robin Sparkles.

-- Another in-universe example is Ted being embarrassed of his "rereturn" where after he had confessed his love to Robin, he "rereturned" to her apartment to try and kiss her but was so drunk that he threw up on her carpet and ran away.
+- Ted feels this way about his "rereturn" where after he had confessed his love to Robin, he "rereturned" to her apartment to try and kiss her but was so drunk that he threw up on her carpet and ran away.

-- The above incident was covered in the episode "Game Show" where it revolves around each of the character's Old Shame.
+- The above incident was covered in the episode "Game Night" where it revolves around each of the character's Old Shame: